gobkc/rust-conv/README.md

 rust-log = { git = "https://github.com/gobkc/rust-conv" }
 ````

-- run `cargo update`
+- Step 2: run `cargo update`
-- now you can use log the library
+- Step 3: now you can use log the library

 # Example